 1UZ-FE: Tuning Potential

 Turbo kits are available for most cars that came equipped with the 1UZFE, but they need a built bottom end to survive.
-Much like other great Toyota engines (1JZ, 2JZ, etc.), the stock 1UZFE block is good for over 1,000 horsepower.
+Much like other great Toyota engines (1JZ, 2JZ, etc.), the stock 1UZFE block is good for over 1,000 horsepower, but unfortunately, the rest of the bottom end isn’t quite that strong.

 1UZ-FE vs VH45DE